Colpoys (1803 ship): 1806

-On 18 February 1806 Colpoys recaptured Anna Margaretha Dorothea.
+On 18 February 1806, Colpoys recaptured Anna Margaretha Dorothea.
 Three days later Colpoys captured Prussian ship Mercurius.
 Mercurius, Hendiess, master, arrived at Plymouth on 22 February, together with Freija, Jordt, master, which had been sailing from Amsterdam to Leghorn when Colpoys detained her.

 Five days after that, Colpoys captured the Prussian ship Evadne.
 This may have been Erandt, Gast, master, which had been sailing from Bordeaux to Embden and which arrived in Plymouth in early March.
-In mid-March Dragon, Beacon, master, which had been sailing from Lisbon to Corunna, arrived at Plymouth, a prize to Colpoys.
+In mid-March the American ship Dragon, Beacon, master, which had been sailing from Lisbon to Corunna, arrived at Plymouth, a prize to Colpoys.